Quantinuum/tierkreis-riken-starter/README.md

 ### Registration smoke tests

 In order to access Quantinuum Reimei or IBM Kobe an out-of-band registration process is required.
-The registration process is out of scope for this repository but the following scripts can be used to verify that this part has been set up correctly.
+The registration process is out of scope for this README but the following scripts can be used to verify that this part has been set up correctly.
 From the root of the repository run the following commands, which will prompt for the credentials used to access Quantinuum Reimei and/or IBM Kobe.

 ```bash